Step by step advice leading up to, during and after your telephone assessment

 Further information

-For Universal Credit you should use your Journal to contact DWP.
+For UC you should use your Journal to contact DWP.

-Health assessment advisory service provided on behalf of Department for work & pensions
+Health Assessment Advisory Service provided on behalf of Department for Work and Pensions